grbeno/grbeno.github.io/pages/dj_customuser.md

 python manage.py makemigrations accounts python manage.py migrate
 ```
 Update the user forms (you can find at http://127.0.0.1:8000/admin) with the custom user model.
+Create a `forms.py` file in the accounts directory.

+`WARNING!` When I am writing this post, the latest version of Django is 5.1.1.
+In this version, use AdminUserCreationForm instead of UserCreationForm.

 ```python
 # accounts/forms.py